George V: First World War

 On 4 August 1914, George wrote in his diary, "I held a council at 10:45 to declare war with Germany.
 It is a terrible catastrophe but it is not our fault. ...
 Please to God it may soon be over."
 From 1914 to 1918, Britain and its allies were at war with the Central Powers, led by the German Empire.
-The German Kaiser Wilhelm II, who for the British public came to symbolise all the horrors of the war, was the King's first cousin.
+German Kaiser Wilhelm II, who for the British public came to symbolise all the horrors of the war, was the King's first cousin.
 George's paternal grandfather was Prince Albert of Saxe-Coburg and Gotha; consequently, the King and his children bore the German titles Prince and Princess of Saxe-Coburg and Gotha and Duke and Duchess of Saxony.
 Queen Mary, although born in England like her mother, was the daughter of the Duke of Teck, a descendant of the German Dukes of Württemberg.
 George had brothers-in-law and cousins who were British subjects but who bore German titles such as Duke and Duchess of Teck, Prince and Princess of Battenberg, and Prince and Princess of Schleswig-Holstein.
 When H. G. Wells wrote about Britain's "alien and uninspiring court", George replied: "I may be uninspiring, but I'll be damned if I'm alien."

 On 17 July 1917, George appeased British nationalist feelings by issuing a royal proclamation that changed the name of the British royal house from the German-sounding House of Saxe-Coburg and Gotha to the House of Windsor.
 He and all his British relatives relinquished their German titles and styles and adopted British-sounding surnames.
 George compensated his male relatives by giving them British peerages.
 His cousin Prince Louis of Battenberg, who earlier in the war had been forced to resign as First Sea Lord through anti-German feeling, became Louis Mountbatten, 1st Marquess of Milford Haven, while Queen Mary's brothers became Adolphus Cambridge, 1st Marquess of Cambridge, and Alexander Cambridge, 1st Earl of Athlone.

 In letters patent gazetted on 11 December 1917, the King restricted the style of "Royal Highness" and the titular dignity of "Prince (or Princess) of Great Britain and Ireland" to the children of the Sovereign, the children of the sons of the Sovereign and the eldest living son of the eldest son of a Prince of Wales.
 The letters patent also stated that "the titles of Royal Highness, Highness or Serene Highness, and the titular dignity of Prince and Princess shall cease except those titles already granted and remaining unrevoked".
 George's relatives who fought on the German side, such as Ernest Augustus, Crown Prince of Hanover, and Charles Edward, Duke of Saxe-Coburg and Gotha, had their British peerages suspended by a 1919 Order in Council under the provisions of the Titles Deprivation Act 1917.
 Under pressure from his mother, George also removed the Garter flags of his German relations from St George's Chapel, Windsor Castle.